 The true darling of the Microsoft Office ecosystem is Microsoft Word.
 Close to supplanting that word processing tool is Microsoft OneNote, some would say.

 OneNote was the poster-child for “New Microsoft” before we knew that the company was heading in a new direction.
 It predates the wonderful upgrade that is Windows 10.
 It existed before Microsoft started adding mobile apps to the Office family by buying popular iPhone apps like Sunrise and Accompli.

 Maybe, you’ve never heard of OneNote, but chances are that you have it installed.
 The digital note-taking application has come with Office bundles for years.
 It’s in the very latest Office 2016 upgrade.
 The Office 365 subscription service that Microsoft offers online comes with it too, though you don’t necessarily need to pay anything to get the app installed.

 Microsoft OneNote is a terrific way to create a grocery list, take notes in class and keep your life organized.
 The notes that you take can be stored locally or synced to your other devices using Microsoft’s OneDrive service.
-If you’re new to OneNote here are some things to keep in mind.
+Here are some Microsoft OneNote Tips for those getting started with the digital notebook tool.